Safari Comparison Guide

 A refined Kenya safari through private Mara conservancies and the Chyulu Hills, combining exceptional wildlife, low-density safari and ultra-luxury camps.

-Choose Kenya if you want iconic safari landscapes, easier wildlife viewing and greater variety across parks, conservancies and itinerary styles.
+Choose Kenya if you want iconic safari landscapes, easier wildlife viewing, stronger big cat and migration appeal, and greater variety across parks, conservancies and itinerary styles.

 Both are outstanding safari destinations.
 The best choice depends on whether you are looking for classic East African safari energy or a more private and refined wilderness experience.